 Behind every renovation project is a hard-working Project Manager who manages everything behind the scenes and in front of the team.
-Our carpenter has been in the business long enough to know what questions to ask clients—and what questions they should be asking him.
+Our carpenters have been in the business long enough to know what questions to ask clients—and what questions they should be asking them.

 Here are ten of the most important renovation FAQs you should ask your renovation contractor, and what to look for in a response.

 How long have you been in business?

 This is an easy question with a straightforward answer.
 While newer firms shouldn’t be discounted because of their “age,” it just makes the answers to the following questions that much more critical.
 Successful renovation companies, particularly in the Boston area, will have a few years under their belts.
 It takes a while to establish strong, professional reputations and relationships, and this added experience will (or should) be readily apparent.

 JM Construction celebrated 35 years in business in 2022, and we’re proud of every year.

 Are the people working on my job your employees?

 All projects are managed and staffed by fully-insured, full-time JM Construction employees.
 We do also use Trade Partners for some key pieces of a project, such as plumbing and electrical wiring.
 Rest assured, these Trade Partners are our trusted vendors who carry the same seal of quality as our company.
-The question shouldn’t be if a construction firm uses Trade Partners—it’s a nature of our business—but how we vet, qualify, and guarantee their people and their work.
+The question shouldn’t be if a construction firm uses Trade Partners—it’s the nature of our business—but how we vet, qualify, and guarantee their people and their work.

 Are you licensed with the state?